nichnet/i2c4lcd/README.md

 ### Display Flashing

 When writing to the display, the display can be instructed to flash to prompt/notify the user.
-Flash speed and count can be overwritten in the user settings field.
+Flash speed and count can be overwritten in the user settings field:
 ```python
 BACKLIGHT_FLASH_COUNT = 3
 BACKLIGHT_FLASH_SPEED = 0.25 # 25ms